 Imagine yourself lying in bed.
 You put your earphones and listen to tunes that relax you.
 The scent of Lavender fills the air from your diffuser.
 You all have the ingredients to make the night relaxing and make you forget about the day’s stress.
-However, as you twist, turn, and tumble in your bed, you can’t seem to get the feeling that something’s missing – a dimmable lighting.
+However, as you twist, turn, and tumble in your bed, despite the fact that you’ve switched on your favourite designer lamp, you can’t seem to get the feeling that something’s missing – a dimmable light.

 You then ponder on the things that went throughout the day and stare at the ceiling.
 You want to close your eyes, but you don’t want total darkness.
 Then it dawns on you that “missing thing” that bothered you a while ago.
 It’s the light.
 The mood isn’t just right because of the light.
 You might try out candles but the smell of burnt wick doesn’t go with your diffuser, and you might set off smoke detectors in your room.

 What do you do in this case?
 Is it possible to tone down the lights without having to extinguish them entirely?
 The answers to those questions are: Get a dimmable light bulb, and yes you can tone it down.
 However, as the solution may sound easy, it certainly isn’t.
 Fortunately, this article will help you achieve that mood that you’ve been longing for all this time.

 When you want to dim down the lights, it’s a good idea to know the switches and types of bulbs that you’re going to use.
 First off, Dimmer switches are responsible for that dark surroundings, controlling the ambiance inside your room.
 As for the light bulbs, not all of them are compatible with dimmer switches.

 This compatibility is a problem for homeowners which can cause serious problems in the house.
 Dimmer switches work by controlling voltage.
 Therefore, it’s a good idea to make sure that both switches and bulbs are compatible.
 Here are some bulbs that work well with dimmer switches.